Want to travel to Asia on a budget? Here is the list of the cheapest Asian countries to visit plus the daily budget of each country.

 Hostelworld is the best website to find the best and cheapest hostels around Asia.

 – It is certainly possible to enjoy Asia individually but if you want to opt for a tour, Klook has the best tours priced to fit your budget even as a backpacker.

 – Stay connected on the internet while in Asia.
 Book your 4G wifi device before you go.

-– For your transportation needs around Asia whether train, bus, flight or even ship, I recommend booking with 12.goAsia for the best prices and so that you can have your tickets in advance.
+– For your transportation needs around Asia whether train, bus, flight or even ship, I recommend booking with 12.goAsia for the best prices and to have your tickets in advance.

 Cheapest Countries in Asia

 Welcome to the land of the mighty Taj Mahal!
-From its superb beaches in the south to the Himalayas in the north and the historical sites in the center, India is a world in its own right, a fascinating country-continent to discover at a low budget making it the cheapest Asian country to visit.
+From its superb beaches in the south to the Himalayas in the north and the historical sites in the center, India is a world in its own right and a fascinating country to discover at a low budget making it the cheapest Asian country to visit.